9. Tests, Examinations and Evaluations (Formerly Academic Regulation 8)

 (i) No single test or examination given during the teaching period shall contribute more than 20% of the overall evaluation in a six-credit hour course or more than 35% of the overall evaluation in a three-credit hour course.

-(ii) Tests and examinations individually or collectively contributing more than 10% of the overall evaluation of the course are not permitted to be held during the last fourteen calendar days preceding the end of classes in the fall and winter terms or last seven calendar days preceding the end of classes in the summer terms, except as noted in (iii) below.
-Final tests and final examinations are to be held during the final exam period as specified in 8a. and b.
+(ii) Tests and examinations individually or collectively contributing more than 10% of the overall evaluation of the course are not permitted to be held during the last ten (10) working days preceding the end of classes in the fall and winter terms or last five (5) working days preceding the end of classes in the spring or summer terms, except as noted in (iii) below.
+Final tests and final examinations are to be held during the final exam period as specified in 9a. and b.

-g.
-No final examination or single assessment during the final exam period may exceed 40% of the final course grade in Fall and Winter Terms and 50% of the final course grade in Spring and Summer Terms.
+(iii) No final examination or single assessment during the final exam period may exceed 40% of the final course grade in Fall and Winter terms, and 50% of the final course grade in Spring and Summer terms.

 The policy does not apply for the following: